tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

 Instead of connecting directly to Pods to access the applications, we use a logical construct called a **Service** as a connection endpoint.
 A Service groups related Pods and, when accessed, load balances to them.
 We will talk more about Services in later chapters.

 **kube-proxy** is the network proxy which runs on each worker node and listens to the API server for each Service endpoint creation/deletion.
 For each Service endpoint, kube-proxy sets up the routes so that it can reach to it.
 We will also explore this in more detail in later chapters.

+---

+## Network Setup Challenges

+To have a fully functional Kubernetes cluster, we need to make sure of the following:

+ - A unique IP is assigned to each Pod
+ - Containers in a Pod can communicate to each other
+ - The Pod is able to communicate with other Pods in the cluster
+ - If configured, the application deployed inside a Pod is accessible from the external world.

+All of the above are networking challenges which must be addressed before deploying the Kubernetes cluster.